 11 Facts About LeBron James

-It's possible that no athlete has stood in a brighter spotlight from such a young age as four-time NBA MVP LeBron James.
+It’s possible that no athlete has stood in a brighter spotlight from such a young age as four-time NBA MVP LeBron James.
 Born in Akron, Ohio, on December 30, 1984, James was a multi-sport star as a kid.
 Eventually, he became just the second of three NBA players to be drafted No. 1 overall straight out of high school (and the only one to go on to win Rookie of the Year).
-But even if you've followed his career from Cleveland to Miami (back to Cleveland) to L.A., you might not know these 11 details from the story of King James.
+But even if you’ve followed his career from Cleveland to Miami (back to Cleveland) to L.A., you might not know these 11 details from the story of King James, who just became the NBA’s all-time scoring leader.

 Gloria James was 16 when she had her only child, and when her mother died just a couple of years later, she and baby LeBron lost their entire support system.
 They spent six or so years bouncing around between couches and apartments in Akron’s projects.
 Then, when he was 9 years old, he met Bruce Kelker, who was putting together a youth football team.
 Kelker took LeBron under his wing and the Jameses moved in with him so that young LeBron would begin to have some stability.
 By the end of that year, another youth football coach, Frank Walker, offered to let LeBron move in with his family.
 After missing 80-something days of the fourth grade because of their chaotic living arrangements, LeBron didn’t miss a single day of fifth grade.